 An additional alternative effect of muscimol is a general loss of the ability to lick.
 To assess this, we monitored the lick probability of the mice throughout the trial duration, and found that muscimol specifically reduced licking responses during the period where targets were presented (Wilcoxon rank-sum test: T = 337, z = -4.23, p = 2.34e-5; Supplemental Figure 1d, right panel of Supplemental Figure 1e).
 Mice also tended to lick immediately after the trial onset (Supplemental Figure 1e, left panel), but we found that the lick rates under muscimol and saline conditions were identical during this period (Wilcoxon rank-sum test: T = 528, z = 0.23, p = 0.81).
 These results suggest that muscimol does not impair the mouse’s ability to lick in general, but results in a specific deficit in licking in response to targets.

+Combined, our results demonstrate that the auditory cortex is specifically required for detection in the presence of background noise.
+Our next goal was to test the relationship between neuronal activity in AC and behavioral performance.

 Population responses to targets track individual behavioral performance.